-The most widely used attractants are pheromone or parapheromones that are male specific.
-The parapheromone trimedlure (TML) captures species of the genus Ceratitis (including C. capitata and C. rosa).
-The parapheromone methyl eugenol (ME) captures a large number of species of the genus Bactrocera (including B. carambolae, B. dorsalis, B. invadens, B. m B. philippinensis and B. zonata).
-The pheromone spiroketal captures B. oleae.
-The paraphe elure (CUE) captures a mone & large number of other Bactrocera species, including B. cucurbitge a B. tryd i.
-Parapheromones are generally highly volatile and can be used with a variety of are listed in Table 2a).
-Controlled-release formulations exist for TML, CUE and M ding a longer-lasting attractant for field use.
-It is important to be aware that some inhere al conditions may affect the longevity of pheromone and parapheromone attractants.
+The most widely used attractants are pheromone of mones that are male specific.
+The гарт parapheromone trimedlure (TML) captures spe enus Ceratitis (including C. capitata and C. hè rosa).
+The parapheromone methyl eugenol ME) cap ares a large number of species of the genus Bactrocera (including B. carambolae, Badd nvadens, B. musae, B. philippinensis and B. alis, B. The parapheromone cuelure (CUE) captures a zonata).
+The pheromone spiroketal captur cluding B. cucurbitae and B. tryoni.
+Parapheromones are large number of other Bactrocera sp ecies, i generally highly volatile and ca h a variety of traps (examples are listed in Table 2a).
+Controlled-release formulation for TME, CUE and ME, providing a longer-lasting attractant for field use.
+It is important to are that some inherent environmental conditions may affect the one attractants. longevity of pheromone bar

-3.1.2 Female-biased attractants
+3.1.2 Female-biase att

-Female-specific pheromones/parapheromone are not usually commercially available (except, for example, 2-methyl-vinylpyrazine).
-There are, the female-biased attractants (natural, synthetic, liquid or dry) that are commonly used are based on root or host odours (Table 2b).
-Historically, liquid protein attractants (PA) have been used to depute a wide range of different fruit fly species.
-Liquid protein attractants capture both females and sales.
+Female-specific pheromones/parapheromones are not usually commercially available (except, for example, 2-methyl-vinylpyrazine).
+Therefore, the female-biased attractants (natural, synthetic, liquid or dry) that are commonly used are based on food or host odours (Table 2b).
+Historically, liquid protein attractants (PA) have been used to capture a wide range of different fruit fly species.
+Liquid protein attractants capture both females and males.
 These liquid attractants are generally less sensitive than the parapheromones.
-In addition, liquid attractants capture high numbers of non-target insects and require more frequent servicing
+In addition, liquid attractants capture high numbers of non-target insects and require more frequent servicing.